 - Access must be from a street or from another premises with a betting premises licence - No direct access from a betting shop to another premises used for the retail sale of merchandise or services.
-In effect there cannot be an entrance to a betting shop from a shop of any kind unless that shop is itself a licensed betting premises, and you could not have a betting shop at the back of a café the whole area would have to be licensed.
+In effect there cannot be an entrance to a betting shop from a shop of any kind unless that shop is itself a licensed betting premises.